Global Payments Review

 What is Global Payments, and should you consider using its services for your small business?
 Global Payments is a merchant services provider headquartered in Atlanta, Georgia.
-Originally founded as National Data Corporation back in 1967, the company today serves over 2.5 million merchants in 31 countries.
-In 2016, Global Payments grew even larger when they acquired Heartland Payment Systems and TSYS, making it one of the largest organizations in the processing world.
+Founded initially as National Data Corporation back in 1967, the company today serves over 3.5 million merchants in over 38 countries worldwide.
+In recent years, it’s acquired Heartland Payment Systems and TSYS, making it one of the largest organizations in the processing world.

-Large, direct processors frequently have a bad reputation, particularly regarding their poor treatment of small business customers after the sale.
-This often has little to do with the actual processor and more to do with the independent sales office or specific sales agent marketing the service through a third party.
-Sheer volume is also a factor.
-Since a big processor serves hundreds of thousands (or, in this case, millions) of merchants, negative feedback can pile up quickly, even if just a small percentage of merchants have issues that are serious enough to warrant filing a complaint.
+Large, direct processors frequently have a bad reputation, particularly regarding their poor treatment of small businesses after the sale.
+This often has little to do with the actual processor and more to do with the independent sales office or specific sales agent marketing the company’s services through a third party.
+Volume is also a factor.
+Since a big processor serves hundreds of thousands (or, in this case, millions) of merchants, negative feedback can pile up quickly, even if just a tiny percentage of merchants have issues that are serious enough to warrant filing a complaint.

 As the name implies, Global Payments maintains several divisions and subsidiaries around the world (in North America, Europe, Brazil, and the Asia-Pacific region).
-Global’s main website provides only a limited overview of the company’s products and services.
-Processing rates, account fees, and contract terms, for example, are not disclosed at all.
-These terms are all highly variable, so you’ll have to negotiate for the best possible deal when working with the company’s sales team.
+Unfortunately, Global’s US website provides only a limited overview of the company’s products and services.
+Global Payments processing rates, account fees, and contract terms, for example, are not disclosed at all.
+These details are all highly variable, so you’ll have to negotiate for the best possible deal when working with your sales agent.

 As one of the largest companies in the processing industry, Global Payments has the resources to do all of its transaction processing in-house.
 It also offers a robust lineup of products and services that will meet the needs of any business.
-If you have a big business with complex needs, Global is actually a very good option.
-Larger businesses can negotiate the low rates they deserve based on their high monthly processing volume, and the company will help you find any and all solutions you require.
-Smaller merchants looking for low-volume processing services, however, should probably look elsewhere.
+If you have a big business with complex requirements, the company might be a good option for you.
+Larger businesses can negotiate the low interchange-plus rates they deserve due to their high monthly processing volume, and the company will help you find any solutions you require.
+Small business owners looking for flexible, low-cost processing services, however, should look elsewhere.

 Table of Contents

-Global Payments offers a full range of payments services for in-person, online, and mobile transactions.
+Global Payments credit card processing offers a full range of payment services for in-person, online, and mobile transactions.
 The website provides a very basic introduction to each of these services, but you’ll have to talk to a sales representative for specifics.
 At any rate, we can’t possibly cover all of Global’s offerings here, especially with the added variety of multiple countries at play.
-Here’s an overview to get you started, focused on the US and Canada:
+Here’s an overview to get you started, with a focus on the US and Canada:

 - International Processing: Global Payments serves merchants in North America (including Canada), South America (Brazil), Europe, Asia, and Australia.
 Processing is possible in around 140 currencies and settlement in 15 currencies.

 - Virtual Terminal: The company’s virtual terminal is a simple, merchant-facing solution for processing mail order, telephone, and email orders and does not require a special developer integration — just a web browser.
-If you also need to accept the occasional card-present transaction, you’ll need a card reader that can connect to your computer via either USB or Bluetooth.
+If you’re also going to accept the occasional card-present transaction, you’ll need a card reader that can connect to your computer via either USB or Bluetooth.